Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Set-MsolCompanySettings.md

 ### -DefaultUsageLocation
 When assigning licenses to Microsoft products this value will be applied to the User.UsageLocation attribute if none is present.
-If the default value is null then the location value for the tenant is used.
+If the default value is $Null then the location value for the tenant is used.

 ```yaml
 Type: String